isiakaabd/zuri-developers/readME.md

    Read more about pull requests on the [GitHub help pages](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 9. Wait until one of the maintainers merges your pull request.
 If there are any conflicts, you will get a notification.
+10. Ensure you rename your image to your fullname

 ## Anatomy of an open source project: